spottmedia/ansible-ssh-login-notifications/README.md

 Can send separate notifications if an IP was or wasn't found in the slack.
 The use case is to have `#alert` and `#logging` channels setup independently for easier analysis.

+(please note some of the features are only available if you setup the bespoke slack app)

 The scripts uses *pam_exec.so* in the PAM *open session* event to detect the login.

 It will rotate entries out of list of IPs based on datetime threshold, so we don't remember IPs forever.